ryanstraight/academic-kickstart/README.md

 Flesh out 302 and 401, copying from old site.
 Make list of major differences between two 401s.
 Create 401 slideshows for class.
 Update 302's.
+Double check the Manga Guide readings and supplemental videos are chapter appropriate

 # Update log